paz-sh/paz-orchestrator/README.md

 ...and going to `http://localhost:9002` in the browser to see them.

-The API documentation is generated from `docs/api-blueprint.md`.
+The API documentation is generated from `apiary.apib`.

 ## Developing against the Orchestrator